Dzechy/Sora_Streamlit_Studio/README.md

   - A token-bucket rate limiter paces API calls based on your RPM tier.
   - The scheduler auto-pauses when tokens run out and resumes when the minute window resets — no manual retry needed.
 - You can enable prompt enhancement for the entire queue.
-- Supply shared references for all batch jobs (generated or uploaded).
+- Supply shared references for all batch jobs (generated or uploaded, with automatic montage support).
 - The queue stops early if your budget cap would be exceeded by the next job.

 -----